rage/cyber-security-base-19/data/module-1/part-1/9-internet.md

 ## Internet layer and IP protocol

-The most used protocol at network layer is Internet Protocol (IP).
+The key protocol at network layer is Internet Protocol (IP).
+An IP packet consists of the payload and a header.
+A real-life analogy would be a letter: the header is the envelope while the payload is the contents of the letter.

 The protocol establishes several fundamental things.

-First, and most imporant, each device in the network is given an IP address.
+First, and most important, each device in the network is given an IP address.
 In IPv4 the address consists of 4 bytes (numbers ranging between 0--255).
 Partly due to bad management, IP addresses using only 4 bytes are (almost) run out, so a new protocol IPv6 was introduced that uses 32 bytes as address.
 Both protocols are used but IPv4 is still the dominant protocol as of 2020.

-IP protocol allows packet fragmentation if the underlying layer has a limited packet size, and is smaller than the payload.
+IP protocol allows data packet fragmentation if the underlying layer has a limited packet size, and is smaller than the payload.
+That is, if the payload is larger than what the link layer can transmit in one packet, IP protocol will chop the packet in smaller fragments, and transmit them individually.
 A maximum size for a single IP packet is 65535 bytes of which 20 bytes are an IP header.
 Naive implementations of IP fragmentation allowed for [exploits](https://www.kyberturvallisuuskeskus.fi/en/vulnerability-handling-ip-fragments) such as denial-of-service attacks.

 IP also provides a checksum to make sure that the payload has not been corrupted.
-Note that the goal of this checksum is to protect from non-malicious errors due to, for example bad underlying communication channel.
+Note that the goal of this checksum is to protect from non-malicious errors due to, for example noisy underlying communication channel.
 If the packet is modified by an attacker, it is trivial to compute a new valid checksum for that particular packet.

 When a device, either the end host or a router, notices a corrupted IP packet, it is dropped, and an error message is sent back.

-Note that IP protocol does not directly tell how to deliver a package.
-The algorithm is done by a IP routing algorithm.
+Note that IP protocol does not directly tell how to deliver a packet.
+The decision is done by an IP routing algorithm at the router.
 The main idea is that a router studies the IP address and compares it to a routing table.
 The entries in the routing table can be viewed as IP ranges.
-If the target IP falls into a range, then the packet is submitted to the next router (or an host) associated with that range.
+If the target IP falls into a range, then the packet is submitted to the next router (or a host) associated with that range.
 The routing tables can be either static, that is, written by hand, or can be dynamic, using various protocols to keep themselves up to date.